abilandz/PH8124/Lecture_5/Lecture_5.md

 ### 3. Code blocks and brace expansion: **{ ... }** <a name="code_blocks_and_brace_expansion"></a>

-Clearly, the file descriptors are extremely nice feature, but they would be even nicer if we would be able to use them to handle the output streams of multiple commands in one go, instead of redirecting the output stream of each command separately.
+Clearly, the file descriptors are an extremely nice feature, but they would be even nicer if we would be able to use them to handle the output streams of multiple commands in one go, instead of redirecting the output stream of each command separately.
 This is possible in **Bash** by using the _code blocks_.

 **Bash** code block is basically any sequence of commands within curly braces ```{ ... }```.